evelyne24/system-design-checklist/README.md

 > _Mistakes are human and technology advances so quickly, that what was good enough yesterday is not anymore today.
 Nobody can know everything._

-You're very welcome to contribute to fix mistakes, and refine the list of questions and options.
-The easiest way to contribute is by submitting a _Pull Request_.
-I also appreciate your thoughts on how this checklist is useful (or not).
+You're very welcome to contribute to fix mistakes, and refine the list of questions and options by submitting a Pull Request.

+> _I'm running some A/B tests with real teams from a few companies to benchmark if the usage of a checklist results in_:
+> - shorter code commit → review → deploy cycles
+> - improved code quality
+> - increased number of discovered gotchas
+> - fewer incidents
+> - better knowledge loops in and between teams

-> _Please leave a comment with suggestions to make it more specific or shorter for certain cases, like the ones I mentioned in the first paragraph._
+> _If you want to try it, email me at evelina@vrabie.info.
+Feel free to leave a comment with suggestions to make it more specific or shorter for certain cases, like the ones I mentioned in the first paragraph_.

 ### How to run Jekyll locally